Increased Sick Leave Entitlements

 New Zealand employers must take reasonable precautions and exercise due diligence to ensure a person is entitled to work in New Zealand before employing that person.
 Foreign workers employed in New Zealand must be employed under and in compliance with New Zealand law.

 Employers should verify whether a candidate for a position has a visa which allows them to work in that position.
 Immigration New Zealand maintains an online record of current visas held by foreign workers.
+Employers may use the Visa Verification Service (the online platform) to confirm whether a visa provided during recruitment is genuine and to confirm whether a visa entitles the visa holder to perform the work on offer.
 Employers can also rely on certain documents such as passports or Refugee Travel Documents with valid visas.

 Unions are regulated by the Employment Relations Act 2000, which recognises the role and entitlement of unions to promote their members’ collective employment interests.

 Unions are more prevalent and active in the public sector and in the health and education sectors.
 The vast majority of non-public sector employees are non-unionised and whose terms and conditions of employment are covered by IEAs.
-Union membership is slowly falling in New Zealand; in 2018 13.29% of the employed labour force were union members, down from 14% in 2017 and 17% in 2012.
+Union membership had generally been slowly falling in New Zealand; in 2018 13.29% of the employed labour force were union members, down from 14% in 2017 and 17% in 2012.
+However, there has more recently been an increase in union membership, with the proportion of paid employees who are union members increasing to be 17.7% at 31 December 2018, according to a 2019 survey from the Centre for Labour, Employment and Work.

 It is possible to belong to a union and be employed under the terms of an IEA, however, few unionised employees choose to do so.